 Southeastern Massachusetts is home to the ‘people of the dawn’ or ‘people of the first light’ the Wampanoag.With our native hearts awakening, will we be part of bringing the wholeness, wisdom and light to our home, this fragile spit of land, or will we remain in the dark.Will we be part of the solution or continue to be part of the problem.Will we learn to be in harmony with the land and live from the land in sustainable ways or will we continue to rely on fossil fuels, produce flown in from other continents, and overflowing land fills.Awaken…, breathe deep…, awaken your heart.

 1 cup sugar

-2 cups plain flour
+1 ½ cups flour

-1 tsp baking powder
+2 teaspoons baking powder